derykmakgill/derykmakgill3/_posts/2013-02-01-pointlike-fitting-package.md

 comments: true
 redirect_from: "/2013/02/01/pointlike/"
 permalink: pointlike-fitting-package
-excerpt: But, because of ubiquity, there is a significant drawback: WordPress sites are prime targets for malicious code and hacking.
-A plugin on my site shows how many dozens (and sometimes hundreds!) of login attempts there have been.
-It’s a battle to make sure security plugins are always up to date.
-That leads to other issues: incompatibility with plugins.
+excerpt: But because of ubiquity there is a significant drawback: WordPress sites are prime targets for malicious code and hacking.
 ---

 ![The Gamma-cygni SNR observed by Fermi.
 This image was created in pointlike and is from http://arxiv.org/abs/1207.0027.](/assets/gamma_cygni_pointlike-940x935.jpg)